UVic-Data-Science-for-SE/course/project/README.md

 *(Much of this outline taken from Dr Storey's EMSE course)*

 The goal of this project is to take a software analytics problem and provide a 10 page report summarizing the approach taken and conclusions drawn.
-Good examples will be papers published at MSR, ICPC, SANER and similar venues.
+Good examples will be papers published at MSR, ICSE, SANER and similar venues.

 For this project, you will need to
 1. Identify a SE problem or question
 2. Find a suitable sample and data to solve/answer that problem/question
 3. Analyze the data using the techniques covered in class (or others)
-4. Write up a report summarizing the problem and solution in academic style, as a Jupyter or R Markdown notebook.
+4. Write up a report summarizing the problem and solution in academic style, as a Jupyter or Quarto notebook.
 5. Present the results as a 5 min slideshow to your colleagues.

 ## Teams